gregcaporaso/microbiogeo/doc/notes/MultiCoLA.rst

 Description
 ^^^^^^^^^^^

-This is where we explore running MultiCoLA with QIIME files.
+Ran MultiCoLA on Glen Canyon data

 Preparation
 ^^^^^^^^^^^
-Go to the the directory containing the MultiCola scripts.
+Went to the the directory containing the MultiCola scripts and made the subdirectory "glen".
-Make and enter a subdirectory.

 Run the command: ::

         ./../convert_otu otu_table_even17340.txt 100

-:note: columns = samples+taxonomic levels+1

-Delete the first word from the map file.
-Open the otu file and remove all but 16 of the samples.
-Open the map file and remove all but 4 categories to compare.

-I kept the first 16 in otu and sample_pH, estimated_elevation, estimated_years_since_submerged_for_plotting, and Hour from the map file
+I kept sample_pH, estimated_elevation, estimated_years_since_submerged_for_plotting, and Hour from the map file

 Process the data
 ^^^^^^^^^^^^^^^^